Sama Vritti Pranayama | Equal Breath | Box Breathing:

 Remember not to be in a hurry to finish, and that it is always better to make 2 squares well done than ten without concentration.

-For example, you can draw the squares starting once clockwise and once counterclockwise, or you can imagine drawing the square once in one color, and once in another, or each side in a different color... use your creativity to create your squares.
+There are many variations that you can do combined with this breathing.
+For example, you can draw the squares starting once clockwise and once counterclockwise.
+Alternatively, you may imagine drawing the square once in one color, and once in another, or each side in a different color.
+Sama Vritti allows for creativity of the practitioner.

 In addition, you want you can also associate the breathing times to your heartbeat.